 Nordic skiers' needs are quite similar to runners.
 You want to know distance, speed, time, and often heart rate.

 Backcountry skiers wish to track distance, speed, altitude, and occasionally various other performance metrics.
 The steep terrain necessitates barometric altitude measurements.
 Because backcountry skiing is inherently off-trail, navigational features are much appreciated.
 Finally, consider interference with your avalanche transceiver.
 All electronic devices interfere with avalanche transceivers.
 Devices transmitting and receiving radio signals in close proximity to the avalanche transceiver interfere the most.
-GPS, ANT+, Bluetooth, and BLE are all radio signals.
+GPS, ANT+, Bluetooth, wifi, and BLE are all radio signals.
 For maximum safety of you and your partners, ensure that your GPS watch can be configured to reduce or eliminate some or all of these signals.
-For instance, our lead test editor, an internationally certified mountain guide and avalanche instructor, uses something like the Suunto Ambit 3 Peak to record only barometric altitude and time data when it really matters.
-He thinks critically, and sometimes justifies recording heart rate and GPS data.
+For instance, our lead test editor, an internationally certified mountain guide, and avalanche instructor, uses something like the Suunto Ambit 3 Peak to record only barometric altitude and time data when it really matters.
+He thinks critically and sometimes justifies recording heart rate and GPS data.
 The most important part is to know the limitations.

-Mountaineering and backcountry skiing have similar device needs.
+Mountaineering and Backcountry skiing have similar device needs.
 However, many times mountaineering takes place without avalanche transceivers.
 In this context, the above concerns with radio interference are of course eliminated.

 Virtually no rock climbers train with a GPS device.
 We predict this will change.
 Many climbers will own a GPS training watch for their skiing, running, or mountaineering efforts.
 They will wish to track exertion and time data similarly.
-In our testing we have found that GPS data is virtually useless on a cliff, but altitude information can be interesting.
+In our testing, we have found that GPS data is virtually useless on a cliff, but altitude information can be interesting.

-Hiking on flattish trails isn't much different from running or nordic skiing.
+Hiking on flattish trails isn't much different from running or Nordic skiing.
 However, hiking off trails and in mountainous environments is more akin to mountaineering or backcountry skiing.
 Assess your habits and choose a watch that is suitable.